adobe/aem-uix-examples/universal-editor-richtext-draft/README.md

 # Content Drafts

 ## Universal Editor Extensibility
-This extension is an example of how to extend the Universal Editor with custom functionality.
+This extension is an example of extending the Universal Editor with custom functionality.
 The Universal Editor is a headless content management system that allows users to create, manage, and publish content across multiple channels.
-It provides a set of core features that can be extended with custom functionality using extensions.
+It provides core features that are extendable with custom functionality using extensions.

 ### Documentation
 In this link, you can find the documentation of the UI extensibility: [UIExtensibility Documentation](https://developer.adobe.com/uix/docs)